ingridkao/personal_website_v4/content/about.md

 ---
-layout: custom
+layout: about
 ---

 # About

-This page is using the `layouts/custom.vue` layout.
+This page is using the `layouts/about.vue` layout.

 [Back home](/)